hadnagyev/doorbell-arduino/README.md

 # doorbell-arduino
-doorbell personal project for my home using Arduino
+personal project for my home using Arduino